sidorovkirill/glsl-examples/README.md

 # glsl-examples
-Simple examples of shaders writing on glsl
+Simple examples of shaders wrote on glsl